khulnasoft-lab/starterm/ROADMAP.md

 - **Power Users**: Sophisticated terminal features with AI enhancement
 - **Teams**: Collaborative workflow sharing and intelligent suggestions

+### 🏗️ **Current Status: Ready for Implementation**
+- ✅ **AI Architecture Complete**: All 10 AI submodules implemented and tested
+- ✅ **Foundation Solid**: Robust scaffolding ready for real AI service integration
+- ✅ **Path Forward Clear**: Detailed 5-phase implementation roadmap established
+- 🚀 **Ready to Begin**: Phase 1 (LLM Integration) ready to start immediately

 This roadmap represents a comprehensive vision for the future of terminal interaction, combining traditional terminal efficiency with modern AI capabilities and cross-platform intelligence.
+The AI foundation is now complete and ready for the exciting transition from architectural design to functional implementation.